 Work with your spouse to determine the best approach

 Sometimes it’s best to do your taxes together with a spouse and pool expenses, and other times, it might make more sense to do them on your own.
 But really, no matter your marital status, every person must file his taxes individually.

 That said, if you are married or in a common-law relationship, make sure to divide up the expenses appropriately.
 For example, deductions like child care and medical expenses should go on the lower income earner’s taxes, while donations should be claimed by the person who makes more money.

 If you’re both retired, look into options like pension splitting to maximize your returns.

-But keep in mind that, if your taxes are relatively complicated, you might want to enlist the help of a professional, even if it’s to look over what you’ve inputted in such software to ensure that there’s nothing missing.
-In most cases, however, the software is fairly detailed in posing questions and providing examples and explanations for each section such that you won’t miss anything.
+Keep in mind that, if your taxes are relatively complicated, you might want to enlist the help of a professional, even if it’s to look over what you’ve inputted in tax software to ensure that there’s nothing missing.
+In most cases, however, tax software is fairly detailed and can walk you through basic tax tilings so you’ll be done in no time.
+As you fill in the blanks, questions will pop up along with examples and explanations for each section so you won’t miss anything.
 So pour that big glass of java and get going!

-See lots of software options to help with your taxes at Best Buy Online.
+See lots of tax software options to help with your taxes at Best Buy Online.